ArduPilot/ardupilot_wiki/common/source/docs/common-lib-fence.rst

 -----

 If the vehicle proceeds outside the configured fence distance, the vehicle will reinitiate the Fence Action.
-The pilot can retake control of course with the flight mode switches.
-Like with the earlier fences, another fence is erected 20m out which will again change mode according to the fence action, if it continues away from home.
+If the pilot takes control of the vehicle during a fence breach, the fence action will retrigger.

 Configuring Fence
 ==============